Whose stuff is it?

 - Control: Whether the defendant had control over the illegal item or substance, such as holding or hiding it.

-- Proximity: Whether the defendant was in close proximity to the illegal item or substance, such as being in the same room or car.
+- Proximity: The proximity to the illegal item or substance, such as being in the same room or car.

 - Association: Whether the defendant associated with others who had possession of the illegal item or substance.

-- Conduct: Whether the defendant engaged in conduct consistent with possession of the illegal item or substance, such as selling or using it.
+- Conduct: Whether conduct is consistent with possession of the illegal item or substance, such as selling or using it.

 - Ownership: Whether the defendant owned or had a financial interest in the illegal item or substance.

-These affirmative links are not exhaustive, and their relevance and weight may vary depending on the specific facts and circumstances of each case.
-Texas courts will generally require the prosecution to prove affirmative links beyond a reasonable doubt in order to establish a defendant’s possession of an illegal item or substance.
+These affirmative links are not exhaustive.
+Their relevance and weight may vary depending on the specific facts and circumstances of each case.
+Texas courts generally require the prosecution to prove affirmative links beyond a reasonable doubt.

 Important Developments in Texas relating to Affirmative Links